junxit/us-congress-bills-112/metadata.md

 - 2012-05-31 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3359)
 - 2012-05-31 — The previous question was ordered pursuant to the rule. (consideration: CR H3358)
 - 2012-05-31 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2012-06-05 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 421.